TCT-web3/demo/trace-symexec/README.md

 # Running the demo
 ## Step 0: Setup
-The following must be installed: Python and Ganache.
+The following must be installed: Python, Ganache, Boogie 2.16.0, Z3.
 ## Step 1: Get the tx hash from Remix
 1. Go to [Remix](https://remix.ethereum.org).
 Click `Upload folder`.
 Upload the `uniswapv2-solc0.8` folder.
 Select the `test.sol` file.
 2. Click `File Explorer` in the left bar.
 Select the `test.sol` file.